nrag/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image4]

+After all the preprocessing, this is how the intermediate images look for the examples:
+![alt text][image7]

 ####Lane identification and polynomial fit
 To identify the lanes I did the following:
 * I first took a histogram along all the columns in the lower half of the image like this